How Your Polygenic Risk Score Can Predict Disease

 Potential of the Polygenic Risk Score

 There are obvious benefits to this predictive power.
 For instance, women with higher risk for breast cancer would get more mammogram check-ups over those with a lower polygenic risk score.
 We already know that the best cure for breast cancer is early detection.
 Another advantage, as MIT Technology Review notes, is that clinical trials for new drugs that target heart disease, for example, would benefit by selecting participants who are more likely to experience problems with the old ticker as they age.
-Genetics are also part of the bigger trend of what is called precision medicine or personalized healthcare, with therapies custom tailored for each person based on their polygenic risk score and other factors.
+Genetics is also part of the bigger trend of what is called precision medicine or personalized healthcare, with therapies custom-tailored for each person based on their polygenic risk score and other factors.

 Pitfalls of the Polygenic Risk Score

 It’s important to remember that the Polygenic Risk Score only offers probabilities, not conclusions or diagnoses.
 Just because you are predisposed to diabetes or even Alzheimer’s disease doesn’t mean you’ll succumb to those conditions.
 There are obviously other factors involved in health, chiefly environment and lifestyle.
 If you swim in the river next to a nuclear power plant and eat a Big Mac for lunch every day as a matter of course, even the genes of an Olympian god might not save you from chronic illness.

 Ethically, it’s a slippery slope from making DNA predictions about disease to using that information for selecting babies at birth that are more likely to excel academically or athletically, leaving the rest of us to work blue-collar jobs like forklift driver that will disappear when the machines take over.
 Will insurance companies be able to deny coverage for pre-existing genetic conditions based on a high polygenic risk score?